 - They normally use a spoofed or forged sender’s email address from within the organization making this email appear that it comes from within the organization itself.

 Some phishing emails are poorly crafted with grammatical and spelling errors making them easier to detect but most seem to be legitimate in content and design so our user community needs to err on the side of caution when interacting via email.
-For more information on phishing email please visit our information page here.
+For more information on phishing email please visit our information page.

 Tailgating, piggybacking or hovering present a different type of social engineering attack, these type of attacks are orchestrated by someone who lacks the proper access to an area or critical system and attempts to gain the access using an employee who does have access to that area or system as a cover or key.

 Tailgating or piggybacking is commonly done by waiting around the targeted area’s gate or a door.
 The attacker typically targets a distracted user and follows them through the gate or door thereby gaining access to a restricted area.
-In mid-level institutions such as our University, conversations can be struck up with an unsuspecting user and continued as access is gained by following the user into a restricted area such as Finance or the Office of Student Assistance.
+In mid-level institutions such as our University, conversations can be struck up with an unsuspecting user and continued as access is gained by following the user into a restricted area such as Finance or the Office of the Registrar.
 Users should be aware of your surroundings at all times and ensure that the credentials of unfamiliar faces are verified before gaining access to these areas.

 Hovering is typically done without the user’s knowledge.
 This type of attack is very common and easily performed by standing over a user’s shoulder as he or she accesses and enters their credentials into a critical system portal.
 The attacker attains login information by observing the keystrokes of the end user and then using the disclosed username and password to access that system at a later point in time.
 If your workstation environment exists in a publicly accessible area, you should be diligent in identifying a potential “hoverer” and preventing the disclosure of your access credentials and login information.